crim-ca/CCCOT03/README.md

 # CCCOT03
 Repo for the CCCOT03 project

 Proposal for a STAC extension for Deep Learning models.
+The full report is available [here](CCCOT03_Rapport Final_FINAL_EN.pdf).

 Note that this is a work in progress.